aiidateam/aiida-core/docs/source/examples/structure_tutorial.rst

 Internals: Kinds and Sites
 --------------------------
-Internally, the :py:meth:`~aiida.orm.data.structure.StructureData.append_atom`
+Internally, the :py:meth:`~aiida.orm.node.data.structure.StructureData.append_atom`
 method works by manipulating the kinds and sites of the current structure.
-Kinds are instances of the :py:class:`~aiida.orm.data.structure.Kind` class and represent a chemical species, with given properties (composing element or elements, occupancies, mass, ...) and identified by a label (normally, simply the element chemical symbol).
+Kinds are instances of the :py:class:`~aiida.orm.node.data.structure.Kind` class and represent a chemical species, with given properties (composing element or elements, occupancies, mass, ...) and identified by a label (normally, simply the element chemical symbol).

-Sites are instances of the :py:class:`~aiida.orm.data.structure.Site` class and represent instead each single site.
-Each site refers to a :py:class:`~aiida.orm.data.structure.Kind`  to identify its properties (which element it is, the mass, ...) and to its three spatial coordinates.
+Sites are instances of the :py:class:`~aiida.orm.node.data.structure.Site` class and represent instead each single site.
+Each site refers to a :py:class:`~aiida.orm.node.data.structure.Kind`  to identify its properties (which element it is, the mass, ...) and to its three spatial coordinates.

-The :py:meth:`~aiida.orm.data.structure.StructureData.append_atom` works in the following way:
+The :py:meth:`~aiida.orm.node.data.structure.StructureData.append_atom` works in the following way:

-* It creates a new :py:class:`~aiida.orm.data.structure.Kind`
+* It creates a new :py:class:`~aiida.orm.node.data.structure.Kind`
   class with the properties passed as parameters (i.e., all parameters except ``position``).

 * It tries to identify if an identical Kind already exists in the list of kinds of the structure (e.g., in the same atom with the same mass was already previously added).
-Comparison of kinds is performed using :py:meth:`aiida.orm.data.structure.Kind.compare_with`, and in particular it returns ``True`` if the mass and the list of symbols and of weights are identical (within a threshold).
+Comparison of kinds is performed using :py:meth:`aiida.orm.node.data.structure.Kind.compare_with`, and in particular it returns ``True`` if the mass and the list of symbols and of weights are identical (within a threshold).
 If an identical kind ``k`` is found, it simply adds a new site referencing to kind ``k`` and with the provided